 But to say that the Supreme Court's decision on what constitutes bribery is somehow irrelevant is rather odd.

-What the Constitution contains is a a reference to a crime, and then we have to decide if that crime has been committed.
+What the Constitution contains is a reference to a crime, and then we have to decide if that crime has been committed.

 All right.

-That was uh well, the only person, frankly, that was tolerable in all of this uh this boring uh partisan hack exercise today is uh Jonathan Turley, the professor, uh here to give us his snow spin take on all of it.
+That was, well, the only person, frankly, that was tolerable in all of this boring partisan hack exercise today is Jonathan Turley, the professor, here to give us his no-spin take on all of it, Bill O'Reilly, his, what, number one best-selling book, still doing great, The United States of Trump, how the president really sees America.

-Um the other three are just hyperpartisans.
+The other three are just hyper-partisans.

 And I won't go through all the details again.

-Jonathan, I think is intellectually honest.
+Jonathan, I think, is intellectually honest.

-It was if a great exercise if people want to take a class of on impeachment today, a lot of knowledge in that room, especially from Turley, but beyond that, there's no case for impeachment.
+It was a great exercise if people want to take a class on impeachment today.

 None whatsoever, Bill.

-And to get there, you also have to forget the real quid pro quo with Joe and bifurcate your brain, your common sense, and live on a the edge of hypocrisy that is breathtaking.
+And to get there, you also have to forget the real quid pro quo with Joe and bifurcate your brain, your common sense, and live on the edge of hypocrisy that is breathtaking.

 Well, that's a lot, Hannity.